somamos/syllabification-by-analogy/README.md

 # Use
 ## Preprocessing
-Given two datasets 1) `phones`, a list of words and their phonetic pronunciations; and 2) `parts`, a list of words separated by syllable; `preprocess.py` merges them into the form described on page 10 of the paper:
+Given two datasets 1) dataset `a`, a list of words and their phonetic pronunciations; and 2) dataset `b`, a list of words separated by syllable; `preprocess.py` merges them into the form described on page 10 of the paper:

 ![image](https://github.com/somamos/syllabification-by-analogy/assets/141623014/20972aa6-35d1-42e3-a0da-2a387fb5df2f)

-(Contact somamosinteractive@protonmail.com for access to the datasets used.)
+See Appendix A of Sejnowski and Rosenberg's _Parallel Networks that Learn to Pronounce English Text_ for more details.
+(Contact somamosinteractive@protonmail.com for access to the datasets `a` and `b`.)